 The Company filed a suit before the court of Civil Judge 1st Class (West), Islamabad dated 17 October 2017 against the C.E.O. while making Securities and Exchange Commission of Pakistan and Capital Development Authority parties to the case for directions to transfer the property in the name of the Company.
-Subsequent to the year end, Civil Judge 1st Class (West), vide order dated 28 July 2021 accepted the Company's appeal and directed to submit evidence.
+Civil Judge 1st Class (West), Islamabad, vide order dated 28 July 2021 accepted the Company's appeal and directed to submit evidence.
 The matter is pending adjudication.

-The IHC vide its order dated 16 November 2017, reduced the penaltyfrom Rupees 100,000 to Rupees 50,000 to be paid by each director of the Company within the period of thirty days.
+The IHC vide its order dated 16 November 2017, reduced the penalty from Rupees 100,000 to Rupees 50,000 to be paid by each director of the Company within the period of thirty days.